COMBINE-Australia/python-novice-inflammation-2.7/README.md

 ### Pandoc

-Official innstallation instructions can be found [here][pandoc-install].
+`pandoc` is a program that can convert documents between formats (e.g. `.md` to `.html` and vice-versa).
+The official installation instructions can be found [here][pandoc-install].
 On Ubuntu, `pandoc` can be installed from the command-line by running:
 ```
 sudo apt-get install pandoc
 ```